United Kingdom cost-of-living crisis: 2021–2024 inflationary wave

 Inflation began rising sharply in 2021, affecting a wide range of goods and services.
-Transport costs have been especially affected, but also many others, including costs for food, furniture, household items, electricity and clothing.
+Transport costs have been especially affected, as have many others, including food, furniture, household items, electricity, and clothing.
 The Financial Times reported in May 2022 that the crisis caused UK consumer confidence to fall to its lowest level since 1974.
 In June, charities had reported the crisis is affecting people's mental health, with one publishing a survey where 9% of responding parents had said their children had begun self-harming.
 Based on an Office for National Statistics (ONS) survey performed between 27 April and 22 May 2022, 77% of UK adults reported feeling worried about the rising cost of living, with 50% saying they worried "nearly every day".
 A separate ONS survey taken from 25 May to 5 June found 52% of respondents had cut back on their energy use.
-While rising prices have affected all social classes, the poor have been impacted the most.
+While rising prices have affected all social classes, people experiencing poverty have been impacted the most.
 According to a survey by the Food Foundation think tank published in February 2022, one million UK adults went a whole day without eating over the past month.

-The ONS reported that in the year to September 2022 there was a 22% increase in shoplifting.
-In response to the problem, some supermarkets began to roll out new retail loss prevention systems, requiring customers to scan their printed receipt on an optical scanner as proof of purchase before they can exit the store.
+The ONS reported that in the year to September 2022, there was a 22% increase in shoplifting.
+In response, some supermarkets installed new retail loss prevention systems that require customers to scan their printed receipt on an optical scanner as proof of purchase before they can exit the store.
 The systems have attracted some negative public reaction.

-On 10 November 2022, nurses and other medical personnel across the NHS voted to strike, under the Royal College of Nursing.
-The nurses stated this was due to failing wages, inflation, overwork and underfunding.
-The industrial action affects NHS hospitals throughout the UK.
-Nurses are still expected to work certain days at reduced-capacity to ensure the NHS is still operational.
+On 10 November 2022, nurses and other medical personnel in the NHS voted to strike, under the Royal College of Nursing.
+The nurses stated this was due to failing wages, inflation, overwork, and underfunding.
+The industrial action affected NHS hospitals throughout the UK.
+Nurses were still expected to work certain days at reduced capacity to ensure the NHS remained operational.

-As lower income households spend a greater share of their income on food and energy, two of the more rapidly inflating areas, these households faced a higher effective inflation rate than the wealthy.
-In November 2022 this meant that the wealthier households were experiencing inflation of 9.6%, while poorer households experienced 12.5%.
-This gap in effective inflation rate by income bracket was the highest seen on record.
+As lower-income households spend a greater share of their income on food and energy, two of the more rapidly inflating areas, these households face a higher effective inflation rate than the wealthy.
+In November 2022, this meant that the wealthier households were experiencing inflation of 9.6%, while poorer households experienced 12.5%.
+This gap in the effective inflation rate across income brackets was the highest on record.
 Due to heating costs, the effective inflation rate for those aged over 80 was 15.3% The Office for National Statistics (ONS) stated on 11 November that business investment fell during the three months to September and was below the pre-pandemic levels.
 Gross domestic product fell during the three months to September due to a decline in manufacturing "across most industries" according to the ONS.